gnns4hri/sngnnv2/README.md

 ## Download the dataset
 The first step to train a model is to get the data.
-You can download our dataset from [here](http://gnns4hri.org/data.zip) and it will download a `data.zip` file.
+You can download our dataset from [here](http://gnns4hri.org/data.zip).

-The compressed file must be unzipped in the `raw_data` directory under the directory `data`.
+The downloaded file must be unzipped in the `raw_data` directory under the directory `data`.
 It contains several JSON files with the information of the scenarios and its labels.
-Hence, each file store data for several consecutive frames of the simulation which correspond to one label.
+Hence, each file stores data for several consecutive frames of the simulation which correspond to one label.
 In the end, you will have the following path to the JSON files:

 ```bash